sudogene/balatro_music/README.md

 Usage: `python balatro.py`

-There is a demo MP3 file with this random run with Ante 4/8 in 8 minutes 1 second.
-Note: It doesn't take 8 minutes to generate that output, the 8 minutes is the demo audio duration.
+There is a demo MP3 file with this random run with Ante 4/8 in ~8 minutes.
+Note: 8 minutes is the length of the MP3, not the time taken to generate it.
 ```
 $ python balatro.py